+Key audit matter

-Settlement for the full outstanding amount related to the disposal of Progen PG500 Series Pty Ltd. Disclosure of this transaction is included in Note 5 to the financial statements.
-The accounting and recognition for the investment in Zucero in the 31 December 2019 financial statements was considered a key audit matter due to: There is significant judgement involved with the valuation of the Zucero shares; A valuation of the shares at the date of acquisition and as at year-end required the use of management's external expert; The significance of this transaction to the Group the value of the shares is material to the statement of financial position of the 31 December 2019 financial statements to reflect the transaction. w the matter was addressed in our audit date of 2019. • Assessin investm the dat Decemb • Assessin transac audit procedures included, amongst others: Evaluating management's assessment of the fair value of the investment in Zucero including: Obtaining management's external valuation of the investment in Zucero as at the date of settlement and as at 31 December 2019 Assessing the professional competence and objectivity of the valuer Evaluating the appropriateness of the methods and assumptions used Challenging management in relation to the inputs and assumptions used by the valuer Providing the external valuation to the internal experts to assess the reasonableness of the structure and assumptions applied in the models.
-Confirming the Group's share in Zucero at the date of the transaction and as at 31 December
+During the year, the Group entered into a Deed of Settlement for the full outstanding amount related to the disposal of Progen PG500 Series Pty Ltd.

+Disclosure of this transaction is included in Note 5 to the financial statements.

+The accounting and recognition for the investment in Zucero in the 31 December 2019 financial statements was considered a key audit matter due to:

+- There is significant judgement involved with the valuation of the Zucero shares: - A valuation of the shares at the date of acquisition and as at year-end required the use of management's external expert; - The significance of this transaction to the Group the value of the shares is material to the statement of financial position of the Group; and - The level of disclosure required in the 31 December 2019 financial statements to reflect the transaction.

+How the matter was addressed in our audit

+Our audit procedures included, amongst others:

+- Evaluating management's assessment of the fair value of the investment in Zucero including: - Obtaining management's external valuation of the investment in Zucero as at the date of settlement and as at 31 December 2019 - Assessing the professional competence and objectivity of the valuer - Evaluating the appropriateness of the methods and assumptions used - Challenging management in relation to the inputs and assumptions used by the valuer - Providing the external valuation to the internal experts to assess the reasonableness of the structure and assumptions applied in the models. - Confirming the cash received from Zucero to the bank. - Confirming the Group's share in Zucero at the date of the transaction and as at 31 December 2019. - Assessing management's classification of the investment and the accounting treatment as at the date of the transaction and as at 31 December 2019. - Assessing the disclosures related to the transaction by comparing these disclosures to our understanding of the matter and the applicable accounting standards.